markvandenhoorn/AutoShiny/README.md

 <img width="70%" alt="Ground" src="https://github.com/user-attachments/assets/3270041a-75a6-4917-bf70-d7d34b088e21" />

-These 30AWG wires are not very much suited for breadboard use, however.
+These 30AWG wires are not very well suited for breadboard use, however.
 Therefore it is wise to join each of these wires to a jumper wire.
 I took off the header pin of a male to male jumper wire, stripped it +/- 2cm, and then joined the loose end of the 30AWG wire with this stripped part of the jumper wire.
 The result is a wire that is soldered to the test pin, which has a header pin at the end which we can use in the breadboard.

 You might also want to do this before soldering the wires to the motherboard.
 I also recommend labeling your wires, so you know which wire is attached to which test pin.
 If you want to be able to put the ds back together fully, make holes in the DS's housing where the wires will come out.
 After this you can reassemble the DS.

 ### The Raspberry Pi
 On the Raspberry Pi side there is very little setup.
 All you need to do is attach one female to male jumper wire to a GPIO pin of the Pi (female side on the pin, of course).
 The male side will later go into the breadboard.
 Make sure you also attach one jumper wire to a ground pin on the Pi.